Vaisah/stego/README.md

 3. check for image metadata with exiftool for any hidden data
    # data recovery
 4. extract data files, image, video, audio and other files
-5. compare the recovered files with original files to measure accuracy
+5. compare the recovered files with original files to measure accur
-6.